-What a great and very difficult to answer question, a question that probably is not asked as much as it should be.
+What is the difference between fitness and health?
+What a great and very difficult question to answer; a question that people probably don't ask as much as they should.

 In my upcoming blog posts I will be delving more deeply into the different aspects of fitness and health.

-A quick search in the dictionary comes up with the following definitions of fitness as...
+A quick search in the dictionary offers the following definitions of fitness as: